Szulce/Python/Docs/praca/pandoc/Magdalena_Szulc.md

 Medical data is distinguished by the fact that it is difficult to access it, most often it is not information that is made available for public use, therefore, a key step is to choose the features taken into account when creating the model.
-The data obtained from the UCI repository has already undergone preliminary processing, the dataset itself, due to its small size, allows you to check the operation of algorithms without getting rid of redundant and insignificant features.
+The data obtained from the UCI repository has already undergone preliminary processing, the dataset itself, due to its small size, allows checking effects of algorithms without getting rid of redundant and insignificant features.

 The main motive is to answer the question of how data deficiency strongly influences the outcome and whether there is a